swarnabhK/CrackingTheCodingInterviewSolutions/README.md

 # CrackingTheCodingInterviewSolutions
-This is a repository containing the python solutions for the CTCI
+This is a repository containing the python solutions for CTCI book.